Curriculum and Instruction (CI)

 CI 6323.
 Research Design II: Application and Analysis of Research in Curriculum and Instruction.
 (3-0) 3 Credit Hours.

-Prerequisite: CI 6003, CI 6013, and concurrent or previous enrollment in CI 6313.
+Prerequisite: CI 6003, CI 6013, and completion of or concurrent enrollment in CI 6313.
 A consideration of research design appropriate for educational settings, including formal and informal contexts, such as: action research, design-based research, teaching experiments, and other approaches.
 A consideration of history and definitions, as well as an analysis of purposes, process, and theoretical foundations will be addressed.
 Students will continue engaging in practitioner-based research strategies such as observations, interviews, and document analysis and conceptualize, plan and conduct a research study.
-Course fees: GH01 $90; LRH1 $20.54; STSH $30.81.

 CI 6383.
 Community-Based Research.
 (3-0) 3 Credit Hours.